egstatsml/arxivsearch/README.md

 ### TODO

-[] Change the way I combine searches from previous week (save a dataframe instead of a markdown file)
+[ ] Change the way I combine searches from previous week (save a dataframe instead of a markdown file) [ ] Add automated formatting